gyson/kob/README.md

 - `@type handler :: (Plug.Conn.t() -> Plug.Conn.t())` : This is similar to Plug, which is the function to handle `Plug.Conn` transformation.

 - `@type middleware :: (handler -> handler)` : This is how Kob does composistion.
-It's a higher order function to chains things together.
+It's a higher order function to chain things together.

 This design has a few benefits: